Fast facts about the sand movement from Semaphore to Adelaide’s southern beaches.

 - What about the health of Adelaide’s northern beaches?
 Semaphore beach has plenty of sand.
 As sand moves north on Adelaide’s coast, the Semaphore area will naturally accrue sand, as it did when similar sand movement occurred in the early 2000s, 1990s and 1980s.

 - How can a member of the community find out more?
+The State Government meets regularly with community representatives and council to help guide the Semaphore works.
 Local residents will be kept informed.
 To find out more visit the Adelaide beach works website.

 The State Government is delivering the Securing the Future of our Coastline program, a long-term solution to restore and maintain the sand at West Beach and Henley Beach South.
-As part of the program, a sand recycling pipeline will be built from Semaphore to West Beach, and about 500,000 cubic metres of external sand will be imported to make up for sand losses over the years.
+As part of the program, a sand recycling pipeline will be built from Semaphore to West Beach, and about 500,000 cubic metres of external sand will be imported from outside of the Adelaide beach system to make up for sand losses over the years.